svaloumas/valet/README.md

 ## Architecture

 The project strives to follow the hexagonal architecture design pattern and to support modularity and extendability.
-Currently, it provides the following interfaces and can be configured accordingly:
+It provides the following interfaces and can be configured accordingly:

 #### API